Using semicolons and colons accurately can add different effects to your writing and demonstrate a sophisticated use of punctuation.

 2. To make a reader take notice of a point because it is on its own, or to reveal something to the reader.

-That was a lot of information to take in, let's attempt ten activities to consolidate your knowledge!
+That was a lot of information to take in, so let's attempt ten questions to consolidate your knowledge!